MiladSoleymani/Predictive-Mask-Annotation-video-/README.md

 ### mask_rcnn_inception_resnet_v2_atrous_coco_2018_01_28

+- In the second method, a combination of two models is used. faster RCNN - InceptionResNet V2
-- In this method, only the pre-prepared model is used and the following video is created by it.
+  + Deep MAC.
+In this two-part model, the box around the objects is first obtained by faster RCNN
+  - InceptionResNet V2, and after this step, the object mask is applied by Deep MAC.
+This method is highly dependent on the first step, which is to find the boxes, and if the boxes are determined with high accuracy, deep mac can do its job well.

 - main video

 https://user-images.githubusercontent.com/78655282/125610848-b75e9593-9cb7-4408-aad1-27344bea044c.mp4